JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 1\.
 Now (follows) the ritual of the animal sacrifice.

 2\. [^421].
-Having prepared to the north of the fire the place for the _S_âmitra fire, having given drink (to the animal which he is going to sacrifice), having washed the animal, having placed it to the east (of the fire) with its face to the west, having made oblations with the two _Ri_<i>k</i>as, ‘Agni as our messenger’ (Rig-veda I, 12, 1 seq.), let him touch (the animal) from behind with a fresh branch on which there are leaves, with (the formula), ‘Agreeable to such and such (a deity) I touch thee.’
+Having prepared to the north of the fire the place for the <i>S</i>âmitra fire, having given drink (to the animal which he is going to sacrifice), having washed the animal, having placed it to the east (of the fire) with its face to the west, having made oblations with the two <i>Rik<i>as, ‘Agni as our messenger’ (Rig-veda I, 12, 1 seq.), let him touch (the animal) from behind with a fresh branch on which there are leaves, with (the formula), ‘Agreeable to such and such (a deity) I touch thee.’

 3\.
 He sprinkles it from before with water in which rice and barley are, with (the formula), ‘Agreeabl</span>